AndreiIgna/if-menu/readme.txt

 * Display menu items for `Admins and Editors`
 * Hide Login or Register links for `Logged in Users`
 * Display menu items for `Users from US and UK`
+* Display menu items only for `Customers with active membership`

 The plugin is easy to use, each menu item will have a new option “Change menu item visibility” which will enable the selection of rules (example in Screenshots)